wso2/choreo-samples/capsulecrm-opportunities-lost-to-slack-channel-message/readme.md

-Use template (CapsuleCRM Opportunities Lost to Slack Channel Message) to send a Slack channel message with detailed summary of new CapsuleCRM opportunities lost.
+# CapsuleCRM Opportunities Lost to Slack Channel Message
 ## Use case
-At the execution of this template, the detailed summary of all the new opportunities lost in CapsuleCRM within a particular day will be sent as a Slack channel message.
+At the execution of this sample, the detailed summary of all the new opportunities lost in CapsuleCRM within a particular day will be sent as a Slack channel message.

 ## Prerequisites
-* Pull the template from central
-  `bal new -t choreo/capsulecrm_opportunities_lost_to_slack_channel_message <newProjectName>`
 * CapsuleCRM account
 * Slack account